 Kleinia chimanimaniensis van Jaarsv.

-Kleinia chimanimaniensis is a sprawling shrublet up to 2 feet (60 cm) tall, with succulent leaves and stems and scented yellow flowers.
-Stems are glaucous green at first, becoming green and eventually pale brown and purplish, with pale grey horizontal leaf scars, up to 1 foot (30 cm) long and up to 0.6 inches (1.5 cm) diameter.
-Leaves are alternately arranged, glaucous green with margins and nerves becoming purplish under stress, up to 5 inches (12.5 cm) long and up to 1.4 inches (3.5 cm) wide.
+Kleinia chimanimaniensis is a sprawling shrublet, up to 2 feet (60 cm) tall, with fleshy leaves and stems and scented yellow flowers.
+The stems are glaucous green at first, becoming green and eventually pale brown and purplish, with pale grey horizontal leaf scars, up to 1 foot (30 cm) long, and up to 0.6 inches (1.5 cm) diameter.
+Leaves are alternately arranged, glaucous green with margins and nerves becoming purplish under stress, up to 5 inches (12.5 cm) long, and up to 1.4 inches (3.5 cm) wide.
 Flowers appear in summer on up to 20 inches (50 cm) long stem.
-It resembles Kleinia galpinii and accordingly in the past have been wrongly identified.
+It resembles Kleinia galpinii and accordingly, in the past, has been wrongly identified.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 How to Grow and Care